BabylonJS/Documentation/content/start/chap6/fountain.md

 ---
-title: Getting Started - Chapter 6 - A Lathe Turned Fountain
+title: Introduction - Chapter 6 - A Lathe Turned Fountain
 image:
 description: Learn how to create meshes with the createLathe method.
 keywords: getting started, start, chapter 6, lathe, meshes